Skip to main content

 We conduct business on a global scale across a broad range of business areas and utilize sophisticated, specialized technologies to carry out our operations.
 Therefore, we are exposed to risks attributable to the economic environment, risks inherent in individual industrial sectors and business lines and risks related to our operations.
 Investment in our securities also involves risks.

 Our business environment is influenced by conditions in the domestic and global economies.
-During the year ended March 31, 2012, the recovery of the global economy showed signs of slowing resulting from sovereign debt crisis in Greece and other parts of Europe.
-In Japan, the yen’s persisted strength against currencies such as the U.S. dollar and the euro has negatively affected and may continue to negatively affect corporate earnings and exports.
+During the year ended March 31, 2013, the trend of recovery of the global economy continuously showed signs of slowing resulting from sovereign debt crisis in Europe and slackening growth in China and India.
+In Japan, the depreciation of the yen against currencies such as the U.S. dollar and the euro was seen from the second half of the year ended March 31, 2013.
+There is no assurance that such yen depreciation trend will continue and a return to the yen's strength may negatively affect corporate earnings and exports.
 Unemployment in Japan has remained at a relatively high level since early 2009, and chronic unemployment could negatively affect consumer spending and economic activity.
-Although, in terms of real GDP, the Japanese economy grew by 1.2%, or an annualized 4.7%, in the quarter ended March 31, 2012, such factors could diminish economic growth or result in a return to the contractions of recent years.
-The global economic recovery may also be harmed by sovereign debt crisis in Greece and other parts of Europe, which could cause instability of global capital markets and a further weakening of the euro against the yen, as well as the potential inability of emerging markets, including China, to maintain economic growth.
+Although, in terms of real GDP, the Japanese economy grew by 1.0%, or an annualized 4.1%, in the quarter ended March 31, 2013, such factors could diminish economic growth.
+The global economic recovery may also be harmed by sovereign debt crisis in Europe, which could cause instability of global capital markets, as well as the potential inability of emerging markets, including China, to maintain economic growth.

 If the recent gradual recovery in global economic conditions is halted or reversed, our revenues may decrease, with a resultant adverse impact on our profitability.